IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 3. Generate code for the API **GET /customers/{customerID}** following the right panel of this operation.
 	![alt text](images/curlRequest.png "Test the API")
-	* Click a programming language that you want work with.
+	* Click a programming language that you want to work with.

    	Code example in the selected programming language and an example output of a successful response are displayed.
 You can copy the code and use it in your own application.

-4. Test the API **GET /customers/{customerID}** depending on your programming language.
+4. Test the API **GET /customers/{customerID}** in your programming language.

    	![alt text](images/curlRequest2.png "Test the API")
 	* Scroll down to **Try this operation** section.